How to Create a Grammar Quiz

 Time for the CTAs!

 CTAs give you the chance to guide your users further into your marketing funnel.
 Do you want more social followers?
 Add company social buttons.
 Want them to join the marketing enthusiasts group?
 Redirect them to a landing page.
 Want to amplify your social reach?
-Give them an option to share it on social media!
+Give them the option to share it on social media!
 You can also show multiple CTAs or recommendations to motivate the users to stay with you!